Rowan Human

-Rowan Lancaster Human (born 21 January 2001) is a South African professional soccer player who plays as a midfielder for AmaZulu.
+Rowan Lancaster Human (born 21 January 2001) is a South African professional soccer player who plays as a midfielder for Albanian Kategoria Superiore club Partizani.

 Early life

 Rowan Lancaster Human was born in Bethlehem, Free State on 21 January 2001.

 Club career

 Bidvest Wits

 In November 2019, Human made his ABSA Premiership League debut against Kaizer Chiefs in a 0-0 draw.
 Human scored his first goal for Bidvest Wits in February against Tuks.
 He was forced to leave Bidvest Wits on 8 August 2020 because Bidvest Wits was sold to a Limpopo team.

 Maccabi Tel Aviv F.C.

 In 2020, Human signed for Israeli top-flight side Maccabi Tel Aviv on a one-year contract, but was sent on loan to Israeli second division side Beitar Tel Aviv.

 Maritzburg United F.C.

 Human returned to South Africa in 2021 and joined Maritzburg on a two-year contract.

 AmaZulu F.C.

 Human signed for AmaZulu after the end of a contract in Maritzburg.